vgomesfalcao/fourier_series/README.md

 Calculates an and bn of a heaviside function

 ## SF_trig.m
-Plot a graphic of trigonometric fourier series based in an and bn values
+Plot the trigonometric fourier series based in an and bn values

 ## SF_exp.m
-Plot a graphic of exponencial fourier series based in cn value
+Plot the exponential series of Fourier based on the cn value